Geoffrey II, Duke of Brittany

 Eleanor of Brittany; Credit – Wikipedia

-Arthur’s sister Eleanor was also King John’s prisoner because she and any children she had could pose a threat to John’s throne.
+Arthur’s sister Eleanor was also King John’s prisoner because she and any children she had would pose a threat to John’s throne.
 She remained imprisoned for her entire life, into the reign of John’s son King Henry III of England, dying in 1241 at the age of 57.
 Her imprisonment in England made it impossible for her to claim her inheritance as Duchess of Brittany.
-During her 39 year imprisonment, Eleanor, who was apparently innocent of any crime, was never tried or sentenced.
+During her 39-year imprisonment, Eleanor, who was apparently innocent of any crime, was never tried or sentenced.
 She was considered a state prisoner, was forbidden to marry, and guarded closely even after her childbearing years.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.